EMC China Lab

 Electrostatic Discharge (ESD) Immunity Test

 ESD is one of the most common sources of electromagnetic interference in daily life.
-Typical issues encountered during testing include:
+Typical issues encounteRED during testing include:

 - Call Interruptions: When electrostatic pulses couple into the RF circuit, it causes a sudden drop in signal-to-noise ratio.
 For example, in a ±8kV contact discharge test, one model experienced 3-second intermittent audio due to insufficient redundancy in the ESD protection circuit of the RF front-end chip.